peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 ## 2.2 Nodes

-The only required file is `common.py` which should be copied from the `nodes` directory to the device root.
-Note that this file requires customisation before copying to identify the gateway and WiFi channel.
+Required files are `link.py` and `link_setup.py` which should be copied from the `nodes` directory to the device root.
+Note that `link_setup.py` requires customisation before copying to identify the gateway and either WiFi channel or WiFi credentials.
 See [section 4.3](./GATEWAY.md#43-gateway-setup).

-The following demos are optional:
+The following demos are optional.
+The first two assume a UM FeatherS3 host:
  1. `pubonly.py` Demo of a fixed channel micropower publish-only application.
  2. `subonly.py` As above but subscribe-only.
  3. `synctx` Example of an application which runs continuously, publishing, handling incoming messages and doing WiFi/broker outage detection.
+Runs on any ESP32 or ESP8266.

 # 3. Overview